RyderFreeman4Logos/anon-ticket/crates/api/README.md

 **Admin Only**.
 Revokes a token immediately.
 - **Body**: `{ "reason": "abuse", "abuse_score": 100 }`
 - **Response**: `{ "status": "revoked", ... }`
+- Idempotent: revoking an already-revoked token returns 200 with its current state.

 ## 📦 Usage